lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **2.6.**  Let's create some columns of our own.
 Let's start by creating a column for the u-band
 AB magnitude of the objects in this table.
-To add a column, we click on the big green plus ("+") sign that is the left-most icon in the top row of the Table Columns window from the previous step.
+To add a column, click on the big green plus ("+") sign that is the left-most icon in the top row of the Table Columns window from the previous step.
 This will open a "Define Synthetic Column" window.

-We note that the fluxes returned by our ADQL query are in nanojanskys; we can convert them to AB magnitudes via the equation, "m(AB) = -2.5*log10(flux [nanojanskys]) + 31.4".
+Note that the fluxes returned by our ADQL query are in nanojanskys; they can be converted to AB magnitudes via the equation, "m(AB) = -2.5*log10(flux [nanojanskys]) + 31.4".
-Explicitly, for u-band, we can create a `u_calibMag` column by filling in the following in the "Define Synthetic Column" window like so:
+Explicitly, for u-band, one can create a `u_calibMag` column by filling in the following in the "Define Synthetic Column" window like so: